ReactForAll/React-Course/Level_4/1. React Router/README.md

-React Router is used to render the app based on the URL.
-With React Router instead of loading everything in your root URL, it allows you to change this behavior.
+In this lesson you'll learn about React Router which helps you to load your app based on a URL instead of loading your entire app at the same URL as the name "Single Page Application" Suggests.
+This allows you to make your SPA mimic the URL based routing of Multi Page Applications

 In this course we'll be using `hookrouter` to make this happen.